-To address the rapid increase in the number of internet of things (IoT) devices, which could exhaust the number of available mobile phone numbers, the MIC in January 2017 amended its regulations on the assignment of phone numbers to assign the designation '020' to machine-to-machine (M2M) data connection devices, keeping them separated from standard mobile numbers designated with '090', '080' and '070'.
-It is expected that M2M data connections conducted through mobile networks will initially be used primarily for telemeters (e.g., remote management of water and gas meters, vending machines and elevators) and telematics (e.g., GPS and other information services equipped in vehicles) and will eventually cover connected cars and other IoT devices.
+To address the rapid increase in the number of internet of things (IoT) devices, which could exhaust the number of available mobile phone numbers, in January 2017, the MIC amended its regulations on the assignment of phone numbers to assign the designation '020' to machine-to-machine (M2M) data connection devices, segregating numbers for M2M services from standard mobile numbers designated with '090', '080' and '070'.
+Although these '020' numbers were originally 11 digits long (the same as mobile phone numbers), to expand capacity to meet increasing demand, the MIC amended the relevant regulations in 2019 to assign 14-digit '020' numbers.
+This change made an additional 10 billion numbers available for M2M data connection devices.
+It is expected that M2M data connections conducted through mobile networks will initially be used primarily for telemetry (e.g., remote management of water and gas meters, vending machines and elevators) and telematics (e.g., GPS and other information services equipped in vehicles), and will eventually cover connected cars and other IoT devices.
 NTT DOCOMO, KDDI and several MVNOs commercially launched M2M data connection services in October 2017.